 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This urban fantasy is a paperback edition that was published by ROC on October 5, 2010 and has 325 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Grave Dance, Grave Memory, Kicking It, Grave Visions, Grave Ransom
+Other books by this author which I have reviewed include Grave Dance, Grave Memory, Kicking It, Grave Visions, Grave Ransom

 First in the Alex Craft urban fantasy series about a witch who communicates with the dead.
 Based in Nekros City.